 Some molecules or proteins can determine a patient’s prognosis.
 Lin et al[26] reported that the high expression of EphA4 served as an independent adverse predictor for DFS.
 Rödel et al[27] found that an increase in survivin levels was a significant risk factor for local recurrence and decreased DFS.
 Hiyoshi et al[28] demonstrated that serum miR-143 was a non-invasive and novel predictive marker for locally advanced rectal cancer (LARC) patients.
-Unfortunately, all of these molecular or protein markers had the following disadvantages: Firstly, the detection cost of these markers was high, which increased the economic burden for patients; Secondly, these novel markers could only be detected in large medical centers, which made them difficult to use widely in clinical practice; Finally, these new indicators lack uniform standards, and the test results may vary a lot in different medical centers.
-CEA and CA19-9 Levels are widely used clinically because they are cheap, convenient to detect, and have uniform standards in different hospitals.
+Unfortunately, all of these molecular or protein markers had the following disadvantages: first, the detection cost of these markers was high, which increased the economic burden for patients; second, these novel markers could only be detected in large medical centers, which made them difficult to be used widely in clinical practice; finally, these new indicators lack uniform standards, and the test results may vary a lot in different medical centers.
+CEA and CA19-9 levels are widely used clinically because they are cheap, convenient to detect, and have uniform standards in different hospitals.

 CEA is currently one of the primary markers for the diagnosis and follow-up of RC[2,18,19].
 We found that lower CEA levels could predict a better prognosis in a univariate analysis.
 CA19-9 has shown great value for the differential diagnosis of malignant tumors and disease monitoring and evaluation[19].
 Compared to either CA19-9 or CEA alone, an essential advantage of the combination was that it could reduce the interference of other factors and increase the predictive effectiveness.
-Although some studies also focused on the influence of CEA and CA19-9 Levels on the prognosis, the two markers were studied separately[2,18-20,29].
+Although some studies also focused on the influence of CEA and CA19-9 levels on the prognosis, the two markers were studied separately[2,18-20,29].
 Consequently, they failed to identify CEA and CA19-9 as predictive factors, which was similar to our findings.
 However, the predictive value increased significantly and was even stronger than that of several pathological factors when they were combined.

 Our study had a few strengths: Firstly, to the best of our knowledge, this is the first study that combined CEA and CA19-9 to evaluate the prognosis of clinical stage II/III patients undergoing NCRT.
 Secondly, we adopted an ROC curve to determine the cut-off point of CEA and CA19-9 instead of just evaluating whether they were higher than the normal values, which optimized the efficiency of the OS prediction.
 Ultimately, the NSTB score was cheap and easily accessible before treatment.

 Our study also had some shortcomings.
 First, this was a retrospective study conducted in a single medical center.
-Second, the cut-off points of pre-NCRT CEA and CA19-9 Levels in our center may not always be reproducible in other centers.
+Second, the cut-off points of pre-NCRT CEA and CA19-9 levels in our center may not always be reproducible in other centers.

 CONCLUSION

-This study established a NSTB score by combining pre-NCRT CEA and CA19-9 Levels.
+This study established a NSTB score by combining pre-NCRT CEA and CA19-9 levels.
 The NSTB score can independently predict the prognosis of patients with LARC of clinical stage II/III who underwent NCRT.
 Its predictive value was stronger than that of either marker alone, and even some pathologic characteristics.

 ARTICLE HIGHLIGHTS